Loading market data...

 Governance is the defining structural angle: members of Samsung's controlling family hold direct stakes in the company, so its shares have long been discussed in the context of group ownership arrangements.
 Investors also weigh the heavy dependence on affiliate demand, which provides stability but limits pricing power and invites related-party scrutiny.
 The logistics segment moves with global freight rates and trade volumes, adding cyclicality to an otherwise steady services base, while the cloud transition determines the long-run margin profile of the IT business.

 Samsung SDS was founded in 1985 as Samsung Data Systems, created to computerize the operations of Samsung affiliates during Korea's early information-technology push, and it adopted its current name in 1997.
-The company absorbed network affiliate Samsung SNS in 2013, consolidating the group's IT service functions under one roof, and it entered digital logistics in 2011 by building a freight platform on top of the group's global supply chains.
+The company absorbed network affiliate Samsung SNS in 2013, consolidating the group's IT service functions under one roof, and it entered digital logistics in 2012 with its Cello freight platform, developed from 2010 and built on top of the group's global supply chains.
 Its initial public offering on the Korea Exchange in November 2014 drew intense attention, partly because members of Samsung's controlling family were direct shareholders.

 Operationally the company runs two very different machines.
 In IT services, it owns and operates large domestic data centers that underpin its cloud platform, and contracts are typically renewed in multi-year cycles that reward incumbency, with rivals LG CNS and SK C&C fighting for the non-captive market.
 In logistics it acts as an asset-light fourth-party provider: it owns no ships or planes, instead purchasing freight capacity and reselling it with software-driven visibility layered on top, earning a spread that widens or narrows with freight-rate swings.
 Enterprise software sold under its own brands adds a smaller recurring stream.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Samsung SDS
+Commission a full SEC-based report on Samsung SDS

 Samsung SDS coverage